wbrawner/gole/README.md

-# Certbot DigitalOcean
+# Certbot Google

-This container wraps the dns-digitalocean certbot container with an additional script to help with requesting new domains: [new-domain](./new-domain).
+This container wraps the dns-google certbot container with an additional script to help with requesting new domains: [new-domain](./new-domain).

 When using, make sure to mount the following folders: